The First Duty: Reception and impact

 Keith DeCandido of Tor.com gave the episode a rating of 6 out of 10.
 It ranked ninth in Entertainment Weekly's list of top 10 Star Trek: The Next Generation episodes in September 2007.

-Sito Jaxa, one of the other cadets involved in the accident, later made a prominent appearance in the Star Trek: The Next Generation episode "Lower Decks" (Season 7).
+Sito Jaxa, one of the other cadets involved in the accident, later made a prominent appearance in the Star Trek: The Next Generation season 7 episode "Lower Decks."
 Now holding the rank of Ensign, she learned that Picard had specifically requested her for his crew in order give her a fair chance to redeem herself.
 She was ranked as the 86th most important character of Starfleet within the Star Trek science fiction universe by Wired Magazine in 2016.

 Robert Duncan McNeill's Nicholas Locarno served as the template for the character of Tom Paris on Star Trek: Voyager.
 When casting Paris, producers were searching for a different actor than McNeill.
 After many auditions it was suggested to simply bring McNeill in to play the part since they were using his character as a model for Tom Paris already.

 The A.V.
 Club noted that the episode was the first to feature Starfleet Academy, as well as the first to feature Boothby.
 The review also highlighted a line from Picard's lecture to Wesley: "The first duty of every Starfleet officer is to the truth."